 2. Pumpkin Festival in Half Moon Bay

-The 48th Annual Half Moon Bay Art & Pumpkin Festival is back!
-This year, the dates are October 13-14; with events running from 9 a.m. to 5 p.m.
+The 49th Annual Half Moon Bay Art & Pumpkin Festival is back!
+This year, the dates are October 19-20; with events running from 9 a.m. to 5 p.m.
 Admission is free.
 There will be enormous pumpkins on display, live entertainment, carving stations, the Great Pumpkin Parade, a haunted house, plus several harvest-inspired crafts and plenty of food.
 Festival-goers may also watch Farmer Mike sculpt a 1,200-pound pumpkin into a work of art.
 When you get hungry, sample some sweet treats like pumpkin-flavored pancakes.
-Come a week early and attend the 45th Annual World Championship Pumpkin Weigh-Off on October 8th.
-Last year, Joel Holland was crowned pumpkin king setting a new American record with a gorgeous and gargantuan 2,363-pound-mega-gourd!
+Come a week early and attend the 46th Annual World Championship Pumpkin Weigh-Off on October 14th.
+Last year, Steve Daletas was crowned pumpkin king with a gorgeous and gargantuan 2,170-pound-mega-gourd!

-First up is Oktoberfest Downtown Redwood City, starting Wednesday, September 19, and ending on Sunday, September 23.
-In true style, this celebration is complete with over 1,100 feet of "family style" bench seating, lots of merriment, music, dancing, contests, cold beer and delicious eats.
-Make sure to buy your tickets early!
-Need more Oktoberfest?
-We have the Peninsula Oktoberfest at the Hiller Aviation Museum on Saturday, October 13.
+Who doesn’t love Oktoberfest?
+We have the Peninsula Oktoberfest at the Hiller Aviation Museum on Saturday, October 12.
 The event will go from 6:00 – 11:00 p.m., and will feature great beer, music, plenty of sausages, bratwurst, sauerkraut and other fine fare.
-To close things out, the coastside joins in the fun with the Coastside Brew Fest in Half Moon Bay.
-The Brew Fest takes place on Saturday, October 20 at the Half Moon Bay Brewing Co. and will feature some of the best breweries from the Bay Area, food and more.
+To close things out, the coast side joins in the fun with the Coastside Brew Fest in Half Moon Bay.
+The Brew Fest takes place on Saturday, October 26 at the Half Moon Bay Brewing Co. and will feature some of the best breweries from the Bay Area, food and more.
+The fun doesn’t stop there, 37 North is putting on an Oktoberfest celebration at the DoubleTree by Hilton SFO on October 20th.
+Join for live music by Ron Borelli German Village Band in their outdoor courtyard and enjoy a delicious German-style menu!
+Receive 10% off when you come dressed in Oktoberfest attire; call 650-373-2237 to make reservations.

 From a sea of orange pumpkin patches and farms to farm-to-table fare, there are countless ways to experience autumn in the Best of the San Francisco Bay Area.